wdk-docs/vscode-docs/docs/remote/ssh-tutorial.md

 ---
 Order: 8
 Area: remote
-TOCTitle: SSH Tutorial
+title: SSH Tutorial
 PageTitle: Connect over SSH with Visual Studio Code
-ContentId: beb86509-a36f-4e3b-a32e-b3d8c3966dd7
+id: beb86509-a36f-4e3b-a32e-b3d8c3966dd7
-MetaDescription: Connect over SSH with Visual Studio Code
+description: Connect over SSH with Visual Studio Code
 DateApproved: 7/6/2023
 ---

 # Remote development over SSH

 This tutorial walks you through creating and connecting to a virtual machine (VM) on Azure using the Visual Studio Code [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension.
 You'll create a Node.js Express web app to show how you can edit and debug on a remote machine with VS Code just like you could if the source code was local.